-The report has been prepared for the exclusive benefit of Ashfield Land Management Limited and Gazeley Northampton S.à r.l and those parties designated by them for the purpose of providing information on the environmental management of works to be undertaken during the enablement and construction phase of the development.
+The report has been prepared for the exclusive benefit of the Applicant and those parties designated by them for the purpose of providing information on the environmental management of works to be undertaken during the enablement and construction phase of the development.
 The report contents should only be used in that context.
 Furthermore, new information, changed practices or new legislation may necessitate revised interpretation of the report after the date of its submission.